Lord Byron — "I have been in love with a great many women, and I have found them all equally c…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I am a very cynical man, and I believe that all men are inherently evil."
+"I am a very passionate lover, and I love with all my being."

 English Romantic poet whose Childe Harold's Pilgrimage (1812-18) and Don Juan (1819-24) made him a continent-wide celebrity; died at Missolonghi fighting for Greek independence.
 Closely associated with Percy Bysshe Shelley (Geneva summer companion and fellow second-generation Romantic) and John Keats (younger Romantic Byron mocked but later admired).
 For an intellectual contrast, see William Wordsworth, Lake Poet of pious nature-worship — Byron's mockery of 'the Lakers' Wordsworth, Coleridge, and Southey runs through Don Juan as a sustained literary feud across hundreds of stanzas.
 The cleanest Romantic-internal split between sincere-pastoral and cynical-worldly poetics.